Healthy Homes Assessment Te Awanga

 Fines for Failing to Comply

-As of 1st July 2021, when a brand new, renewed or varied contract is signed on a Te Awanga rental property, all Healthy Homes compliance work must be completed inside of 90 days.
+As of 1st July 2021, once a new, renewed or varied tenancy is signed for a Te Awanga rental property, all Healthy Homes compliance tasks need to be done by the end of 90 days.

-As of 1st July 2021, when a brand new, renewed or varied Tenancy is signed for a Te Awanga rental property, all Healthy Homes compliance work must be completed within 90 days.
+From the 1st of July in 2021, once a new, renewed or varied tenancy is signed on a Te Awanga rental property, all Healthy Homes compliance work must be finished within 90 days.

-Failure to adhere to each of Healthy Homes Standards by the end of the deadlines can result in an amount of $7200.
-Additionally, if the most current Healthy Homes Statement of Compliance is not incorporated in a new, renewed or amended tenancy agreement there may be an additional fine or infringement fee.
+Failure to meet each of Healthy Homes Standards by the end of the anticipated timeframe could result in a fine of up to $7200.
+In addition, if the present Healthy Homes Statement of Compliance is not included within the renewal, new or revised tenancy agreement there could be an additional fine or infringement fee.

-Any tenant can ask for information about the Healthy Homes Standard and how they relate to the building they are living in.
-If the property manager does not supply the required information within 21 days of being informed of the request, they could receive an infringement notice and could be fined up to $750.
+Anyone can request details regarding the Healthy Homes Standard and how they relate to the building they reside in.
+If the property manager fails to provide the necessary information within 21 days of having received the inquiry, they will receive an infringement notice and could be fined up to $750.

-In addition, there’s an additional fine of as much as $900 for property owners or property managers that provide false or inaccurate Healthy Homes Statement of Compliance or information.
-The person liable for this fine is the person who is listed on the tenancy agreement as the person who is letting the property out, so it could be the name of the landlord or the company that manages the property.
+Furthermore, there’s an additional fine of as much as $900 for landlords or property managers who have provided a false or false Healthy Homes Compliance Statement or information.
+The person liable for this fine is the one who is named on the lease agreement as being the person who is letting the property It could also be the name of the landlord as well as the property management company.

-All the information on the Statement of Compliance requirements to be up-to-date before the tenancy agreement can be completed, and must be updated during the entire tenancy, as related work is completed.
+All information in the Statement of Compliance requirements to be up-to-date when the tenancy contract is executed, and it should be kept updated during the entire tenancy, as associated work has been completed.

-It’s also crucial to remember that a landlord with multiple rental properties could face greater penalties for non-compliance.
-The harshest penalties are reserved only for serious violations, and landlords who own at least six rental properties could be penalised up to $50,000, or as high as $100,000 in hearing claims.
+It’s also crucial to remember that a landlord who manage several rental properties can face more severe penalties for not complying.
+The harshest penalties are reserved for the most serious violations, and landlords who own more than six properties could receive fines of up to $50,000 and as high as $100,000 for hearing claims.

-In the end, a failure to adhere to compliance with Healthy Homes requirements can hit your bank account hard, and result in large fines in addition to continuing to be required to comply with the requirements.
-Don’t take a chance with your rental property, contact us today and request a house assessment performed for your rental property.
+Clearly, failure to adhere to compliance with Healthy Homes requirements can hit your wallet hard, resulting in huge fines, in addition to having to continue to comply.
+Don’t put your rental at risk. property Call us today and make arrangements to have a house evaluation performed on your rental property.

 Healthy homes matter

-Around 1 in 3 households homes in New Zealand and Te Awanga, and research has shown that these rental homes are likely to be colder, older, have less efficient heating and tend to be of poorer quality than owner occupied properties.
+About 1 in 3 households in New Zealand and Te Awanga, and research has shown that these rental houses are likely to be older, colder, have less effective heating, and generally are of lower standard than those owned by owners.

-Improve the standard of Te Awanga rental property will help tenants experience improved mental and physical health, and lessen the interruption to learning, work and daily life because of diseases.
-Your investment will be safeguarded from mildew, mould and damp damages, which means lower costs for maintenance in the long-term.
+Improving the quality of Te Awanga rental property can help tenants enjoy better physical and mental health, and lessen the disruptions to their work, education and daily life due to illness.
+Your investment is also protected from mould, mildew and damp damages, which means less maintenance costs over the long term.

-The Healthy Homes Standard is a list of the specific and minimum standards for heating, insulation Ventilation, Moisture ingress and Drainage, as well Draught Stopping on Te Awanga rental properties.
+The Healthy Homes Standard is a set of specific and minimal standards for heating, insulation, Ventilation, Moisture Ingress and Drainage, as well as Draught Stopping for Te Awanga rental properties.

 Begin now by calling about getting a Te Awanga Healthy Home assessment on your rental property right now.